 Treat

-Work with your health care provider to get the correct treatment and management options.
+If you test positive you can talk with your doctor or health care provider to get the correct treatment and management options.

 Alfred Health: Victorian PrEP Service